Research Robots Humanoid Applications Industries Technology Contact

 Glass Transition

-Critical for AGV motor mounts.
-While PLA softens at 60°C, ABS and Nylon withstand higher temperatures generated by drive units and electronics.
+Key for AGV motor mounts.
+PLA wilts at 60°C, but ABS and Nylon shrug off the heat from drives and electronics.

 Moisture Absorption